noteflakes/lydown/README.md

 ### Beams, slurs and ties

-Lydown uses automatic beaming as the default, except in the case of vocal parts (see the section below on document settings).
+Lydown uses automatic beaming as the default, except in the case of vocal parts (see [document settings](#settings)).
 Auto beaming can be

 Beaming and sluring is similar to lilypond, except the beam/slur start comes before the note: